 Certified Athletic Trainers are key members of health care teams, providing medical care to physically active populations in a variety of clinical settings.

-In high schools, colleges and universities, professional sports programs, corporate and industrial sites, and sports medicine clinics, athletic trainers are keeping weekend, scholastic, and professional athletes healthy and ready for the next big athletic event.
-The athletic trainer specializes in preventing, evaluating, managing, and rehabilitating athletic injuries in physically active people.
+In high schools, colleges and universities, professional sports programs, corporate and industrial sites, and sports medicine clinics, athletic trainers are managing patients' injuries and medical conditions.
+The athletic trainer specializes in injury prevention and evaluation, as well as the management of rehabilitation programs in physically active people.